alsatierf/cognate-templates/README.md

 By doing so, you are able to use one set of four files (described in the [Conventions](#conventions) section) to spin up just a single development node.
 When you are done with the development stage, you could easily change the configuration set up to deploy two or more nodes locally and to test your application in a distributed mode.

 Probably you'll need to change some of these files to match your expectations (amount of CPU, memory, playbook steps, etc).
-These Playbooks and configuration files contain just one initial setup for you to begin with but, at the end of the day, it's up to you to structure the project the way you need it.
-You should be able to repeat the steps 2 and 3 from section (How-to)[#how-to] to bring your machines to life.
+These Playbooks and configuration files contain just one initial setup for you to begin with but, at the end of the day, it's up to you to structure the files and folders the way you want.